AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why dot net developers don't wear glasses?
+Why are oranges the smartest fruit?

-Because they see sharp.
+Because they are made to concentrate.
 <!-- JOKE-END -->